-An officer may lodge a formal grievance with the Chief or Business Unit Leader (or Senior Manager if the grievance relates to the Chief) where the grievance was not resolved, or it is not appropriate to be resolved, by an informal process.
+An officer may lodge a formal grievance with their relevant Senior Manager (or another Senior Manager if the grievance relates to their relevant Senior Manager) where the grievance was not resolved, or it is not appropriate to be resolved, by an informal process.
 Examples of matters which may be appropriate for a formal investigation could include those involving allegations of harassment, discrimination and bullying.